-Data Source Comments:Advocap has 12 units of transitional/permanent supportive housing that can accommodate adult; persons with children; veterans or the chronically homeless.
+Data Source Comments: Advocap has 12 units of transitional/permanent supportive housing that can accommodate adult; persons with children; veterans or the chronically homeless.
 The Salvation Army operates the warming shelter which can accommodate approximately 30 persons from November through March.
-Solutions Center has a 24-bed women's shelter; a 4-bedroom family shelter and a 12-bed men's shelter.
+Solutions Center manages a new homeless shelter that has capacity for 16 families and 36 singles (men & women).